shiyujiucsb/mandelbrot_julia_fractals/README.md

 ```

 All the parameters come from Wikipedia.
 The samples are high qualified.
 To generate each of them it may take several hours.

+burning_ship.py and genFrames.py give examples on how to generate burning ship fractals.

 More details will follow.